 KRESGE FOUNDATION

-Backs programs ensuring the arts become a key part of disenfranchised communities, and especially supports efforts that increase opportunities and access to low-income folks during revitalization.
+This funder supports arts programs for the development of disenfranchised communities, and especially supports efforts that increase opportunities and access for low-income people and new audiences.

 MAP FUND

-MAP Fund offers grants to diverse artists who challenge social and cultural norms.
+The MAP Fund offers grants to innovative and diverse artists and groups.
+This funder prioritizes artistic work that challenges social and cultural norms.

 MAURER FAMILY FOUNDATION

-Maurer Foundation grants generally fall into two categories: supporting programs designed to broaden access to the arts, including scholarships, and supporting programs that raise artistic standards, including competitions and masterclasses.
+Maurer Foundation grants generally fall into two categories: supporting for programs designed to broaden access to the arts support for programs that raise artistic standards, including competitions and masterclasses.

 ANDREW W. MELLON FOUNDATION